ktorio/ktor-documentation/topics/creating_interactive_website.md

    ```
   We'll define the routes for our journal in the next chapters.

-* `configureTemplating` is a function defined in `plugins/Templating.kt`, which installs and configures the `Freemarker` plugin:
+* `configureTemplating` is a function defined in `plugins/Templating.kt`, which installs and configures the `FreeMarker` plugin:
    ```kotlin
    ```
   {src="snippets/tutorial-website/src/main/kotlin/com/example/plugins/Templating.kt" lines="8-10,12-13"}